 MADAME DELPHINE LALAURIE

-Made famous in recent years by Kathy Bates’ portrayal of her on American Horror Story: Coven, Madame Marie Delphine Lalaurie was a socialite serial killer known for the brutal, inhumane torture and murder of her slaves.
+One of the most famous tales of haunted New Orleans was made famous in recent years by American Horror Story: Coven.
+Masterfully portrayed by Kathy Bates, Madame Marie Delphine Lalaurie was a socialite serial killer known for the brutal, inhumane torture and murder of her slaves.

 Madame Lalaurie escaped to France and her mansion remained in ruin for 50 years.
 Numerous businesses attempted to open in the prime French Quarter location over the 20th century, but all of them failed and reports that the house was haunted began to spread.
 Actor Nicolas Cage bought the macabre property in 2007, but it was foreclosed on two years later.
 It remains a major Haunted New Orleans tourist attraction.